winstonchen-code/winstonchen-code/README.md

 My name is **Winston Chen** and I am a full-stack software engineer.
 I'm from Washington, D.C. and recently graduated from Flatiron School's full-immersive software engineering bootcamp in March 2021.

-- 💬 Ask me about what project I am currently working on!
+- 💬 Ask me about my current project!
 - 📫 How to reach me: winstonchen.wm@gmail.com

 <!--